MathieuNlp/Sam_LoRA/README.md

 ```
    demo.ipynb
 ```
-Once loaded, you can upload your images and place 2 points that will form the prompt bounding box.
+Once loaded, you can upload an image and place 2 points that will create the bounding box (prompt).
 Then, you can generate the mask.

 ## Results on some rings
 ![Demo1](./docs/images/demo1.png)